zhengshuai1001/JiKouCompany/README.md

 We realize the importance of our voices only when we are silenced.

 There are no foreign lands.
 It is the traveler only who is foreign.

+Ruin is a gift.
+Ruin is the road to transformation.